-As an example, when I was designing the Creative'Pool programme for Unity, I consciously utilised User Research techniques from my UX training with the Liverpool arts scene as the focus of the research.
+As an example, when I was designing a brand new talent development programme for the Unity Theatre, I consciously utilised User Research techniques from my UX training with the Liverpool arts scene as the focus of the research.
 I conducted long form user interviews and condensed findings in Affinity Diagrams and Customer Journey Maps.
-What came from it was a unique talent development programme.
+What came from it was a unique offering that became Creative'Pool.
 My background wasn't in talent development and my approach to building the programme was informed by research techniques from the tech sector.
 I had low associative barriers for what it could look like, and the outcome has been really successful with (at latest count) over 530 new artists subscribing to the membership over the past 10 months.

 Likewise, both producing and coaching benefit my UX skills.
 I've spent over a decade immersed in storytelling; I know how to create impactful experiences and how to engage an audience through words, sound, imagery and more.
 Through coaching I've learnt how to listen at the most active level and how to ask questions that open up new thoughts and possibilities; skills that can truly set a UX Designer apart and lead to beautiful digital experiences.

 Now I want to think bolder and be more intentional about this.

 Some thoughts off the top of my head:

 Coming across the Medici Effect feels like a gamechanger.
 It's shifted the worry about how I'm perceived as someone with a diverse skillset.
 This now feels like a skill in itself; something to be proud of, rather than explain away.